Machine Learning-Based CSI Feedback With Variable Length in FDD Massive MIMO: Conclusion

 \subsection{Proof of Proposition~\ref{pro:3}}

-The goal of $k$-means clustering is to group the $N$ dataset points into $k$ clusters, and to assign a unique quantization level to each cluster.
+$k$-means clustering groups the $N$ dataset points into $k$ clusters, each assigned to a unique quantization level.
 This is done by minimizing the sum of the square distances between each data point and the quantization level assigned to its cluster \cite{bis06}.
 Let us denote with $\mathbf{x}_{n}$ the $n$-th point in the dataset $\mathbf{X}$.
 The $k$-means clustering process can be formalized by introducing the binary indicator $r_{ni}\in\{0,1\}$ such that $r_{ni}=1$ if $\mathbf{x}_n$ is assigned to the $i$-th cluster, and $r_{ni}=0$ otherwise.
-In this way, the optimal clustering indicators $\{r_{ni}\}^*$ and quantization levels $\{\mathbf{q}_i\}^*$ are given by
+The optimal clustering indicators $\{r_{ni}\}^*$ and quantization levels $\{\mathbf{q}_i\}^*$ are given by

 Now, let us consider the scaled dataset $\mathbf{Y}=c\mathbf{X}$, in which $\mathbf{y}_{n}$ is the $n$-th point.
 In this case, the optimal clustering indicators $\{r_{ni}^\prime\}^*$ and quantization levels $\{\mathbf{q}_i^\prime\}^*$ are